Perpetuity Calculator: Multiply Your present value for Money

 Impact of Growth Rate on Payments

-The growth rate of perpetuity payments significantly influences the payment amounts over time.
+The growth rate of perpetuity payments significantly influences the payment amounts over time in a bond issued by the British government.

 A growing perpetuity, in contrast to a regular perpetuity, offers increasing payments at a predetermined rate.